miroaleksej/Topological-Geometric-Analysis-of-ECDSA-in-a-Multidimensional-Parameter-Space/README.md

 ## 🚀 Why We Need a Mac Studio M4 Ultra

-To advance our research, we need the extraordinary computational power of the **Mac Studio M4 Ultra** with:
+To advance our research, we need the extraordinary computational power of the **Mac Studio M4 Max** with:

 - **128GB Unified Memory** - For massive quantum circuit simulations
 - **2TB SSD Storage** - To process blockchain datasets (1TB+)